sensum/docs/source/includes/ios/_ios.md

 Below are all available commands relating to Bluetooth within the **SensumSDK**.

 * **SensumKit** supports connecting to BLE devices for reading heart rate measurements.
-For a list of tested compatible devices please view the <a href = "http://help.sensum.co/knowledge_base/topics/what-type-of-sensors-can-i-use"> list of compatible devices</a> at our Knowledge Centre.
+For a list of tested compatible devices please view the <a href = "http://help.sensum.co/knowledge_base/topics/what-type-of-sensors-can-i-use" target="_blank"> list of compatible devices</a> at our Knowledge Centre.

 **Note:** This document is regularly updated with new devices.
 Please contact us for integration details.
 GSR data is only accessible from Shimmer devices at present.